Abundant Acreage Available: Why I Shot My Feature in North Carolina Despite the Less Competitive Tax Incentives - MovieMaker Magazine

 I got the house, and the outbuildings, the shot of Pilot mountain, and I got the land that I had imagined.
 I got UNCSA alumni for some of the crew.
 I rented facilities and did my post production at the Film School, hiring a handful of the faculty as my Editor, Sound Designer, and Post Production Supervisor.
 I also got five fantastic actors: Amy Ryan, Terry Kinney, Max Gail, Francis Guinan, and Steve Coulter.
 Not a southerner in the mix.
 But they came to East Bend, and they met the people who opened their church hall for our cast and crew to have a place to take their meals.
 They heard the accents.
 They saw the faces.
 They experienced the severe Andrew Wyeth winter beauty of the leafless trees, the intense blue sky, and the barren fields.
 And they believed in the story, as I imagined it.
 MM

-Abundant Acreage Available will open in theaters October 6, photos courtesy of Gravitas Ventures.
+Abundant Acreage Available will open in theaters September 29, courtesy of Gravitas Ventures.
+All photos courtesy of Gravitas.

 Leave a Reply